-Retinal Trauma Contusions, otherwise referred to as a “black eye” can result in more than just the obvious bruises on the face.
+Contusions, otherwise referred to as a “black eye” can result in more than just the obvious bruises on the face.
 The retina is the nerve tissue that senses light which lines the back of the eye.
 There is a blood vessel layer under the retina.
 This is very delicate and sensitive tissue.
 We can assist you with determining a treatment for such trauma.

 A compression type of injury can knock the retina loose and cause bleeding underneath.
 These examples show both retinal hemorrhage and retinal detachment.
 Both can result in blindness to the effected eye.
 Immediate examination and subsequent treatment is needed in these type of injuries.